-Lisinopril is an angiotensin-converting enzyme (ACE) inhibitor primarily used for the treatment of hypertension, heart failure, and symptom control after myocardial infarction.
-This medication works by inhibiting the production of vasoconstrictive substances, leading to vasodilation and reduced blood pressure, thereby improving heart and kidney function.
+Lisinopril is an angiotensin-converting enzyme (ACE) inhibitor primarily used to treat hypertension, heart failure, and symptoms following myocardial infarction.
+This medication works by inhibiting the production of vasoconstrictive substances, leading to vasodilation and reduced blood pressure, thereby improving cardiac and renal function.

-The primary indications include:
+Main indications include:

 Additionally, this medication is also used for: